duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/994_AMOD18_TheObstavoidAlgorithm.md

 ## The Obstavoid Algorithm {#demo-theobstavoidalgorithm-explained}

-The Obstavoid Algorithm is based on a shortest path optimisation problem, which seeks the best way through a weighted, three dimensional space-time grid.
+The Obstavoid Algorithm is based on a shortest path optimization problem, which seeks the best way through a weighted, three dimensional space-time grid.
 The three main pillars necessary for this problem setting are the design of a suitable cost function to define the actor’s behaviour, a graph search algorithm to determine the optimal trajectory, which was implemented using the Python package NetworkX [[1]](https://networkx.github.io/), and a sampler, which extracts the desired steering commands from a given trajectory and the actor’s position.
 In the following, each of these aspects will be further discussed and their implementation in the code architecture is briefly addressed.

 Fig. 2: Example 3D cost grid illustration